 Imagine as you ascend up the air, entrusting your life with only a fire above you as the cold wind blows upon your face and the heat glaring on your body.
 Imagine the terrifying realization that if the fire went out, you will fall to your death.
-But then look at the view, the beautiful orange canyons of CappaDocia, with the shining sunrise, the orange-ish blue sky, with other hot air balloons levitating in the air.
+But then look at the view, the beautiful orange canyons of CappaDocia, with the shining sunrise, the orangish blue sky, with other hot air balloons levitating in the air.
 It felt unreal, it was breathtaking.
 All those fears were gone.
 That was how I felt when I rode a hot air balloon in CappaDocia for the first time.

 I used to be thin until the COVID-19 pandemic hit.
-During the pandemic I became lazy.
+During the pandemic, I became lazy.
 Then I became fat since I lacked exercising and ate a lot.
 I became to be very unhappy with my body, and I was very insecure about it.
 Every time someone commented about my body, I feel quite embarrassed.
 I have always wanted to do something about it, but I didn’t see a chance.

 I realized that I need to improve my body, and normal exercises weren’t going to cut it.
 I realized that I needed to go to the gym.
-However at the time, I did not know anything about the gym.
+However, at the time, I did not know anything about the gym.
 All I know about them is just strong people lifting dumbbells.
-I also felt that the gym was very intimidating, and as an introvert, I did not feel comfortable going to such place.
+I also felt that the gym was very intimidating, and as an introvert, I did not feel comfortable going to such a place.
 However, I hatched up a plan.
-I needed to be as fat as possible before I start to go the gym.
+I needed to be as fat as possible before I started going to the gym.
 I remembered that my school offered fitness club CCA.
 Once students are able to enter school again for the new school year, I took the opportunity came to join fitness club CCA.

-It was my first time going to a gym of some sorts, so I was completely bewildered to all the machines in the gym.
-So, Wednesday came in and it was the first day of fitness club CCA.
+It was my first time going to a gym of some sorts, so I was completely bewildered at all the machines in the gym.
+Wednesday came in, and it was the first day of fitness club CCA.
 I felt quite uncomfortable at first because it was quite a lot of people who joined.
 But of course, there were friends from my grade such as Kievi and Fadhil who are fitness club CCA vice captains, as well as other people.
 So, I did not feel as nervous as compared if I joined a real gym.
 The first day was all about leg day.
-Kievi was my instructor and he guided me along with other people to do leg workouts such as squats and bulgarian squats.
+Kievi was my instructor, and he guided me along with other people to do leg workouts such as squats and Bulgarian squats.
 I was sweating all over.
 At the end of the day, I was extremely tired, but I realized in order to achieve my goals, I should step over my comfort zone, try something new and commit to it.
 And so I did.
-Every Wednesday, i joined fitness club CCA.
-I always consulted with Fadhil and Kievi about anything fitness related, such as the minimum amount of times to work out a week, how to do the workouts, what are supplementary substances such as creatine, diet and so on.
+Every Wednesday, I joined fitness club CCA.
+I always consulted with Fadhil and Kievi about anything fitness related, such as the minimum amount of times to work out in a week, how to do the workouts, what are supplementary substances such as creatine, diet and so on.